If he likes you his texting habits will prove it

 He won’t stir the pot, start or resolve an argument via text

-Therefore, certain topics or circumstances should be placed on the back burner until you are together face-to-face.
-This may seem impossible to do in the moment, but as long as you address the need for proper discussion at a more appropriate time, its existence and significance doesn’t just fizzle into thin air.
+As difficult as it may be, like an itch you’re DYING to scratch, certain topics or circumstances should be placed on the back burner until you are together face-to-face or to discuss over the phone when more time is allotted.
+This may seem impossible to do in the moment when you’re texting back and forth, but as long as you address the need for proper discussion at a more appropriate time, its existence and significance doesn’t just fizzle into thin air.

 So, yes, the guy who actually likes you – values you [your time, energy, effort, respect] and what you have [together] – will avoid stirring the pot and instead suggest a time and/or place to discuss matters rather than over text.
 He knows that texting has no business being the face of relationship disharmony.